 A Russian basketball lifer who tasted the NBA before returning home to become a cornerstone and captain for one of Europe's top clubs.

-Sergey Karasev's career trajectory mirrors the modern global basketball path.
-The son of a famed Russian coach and player, he was a prodigy, turning professional in his homeland as a teenager.
-His smooth shooting and high basketball IQ earned him a first-round selection in the 2013 NBA Draft by the Cleveland Cavaliers.
-Stints with the Cavs and the Brooklyn Nets provided invaluable experience, though consistent minutes in the world's best league proved elusive.
-His return to Europe was not a retreat but a recalibration.
-Joining Zenit Saint Petersburg, he evolved into the team's leader, his game maturing into that of a versatile forward and a clutch performer.
-As captain, he has guided Zenit to domestic and continental prominence, cementing his status as a pillar of Russian basketball.
+The Cleveland Cavaliers selected Sergey Karasev with the 19th pick in the 2013 NBA Draft.
+The son of a famed Russian coach and player, he had turned professional as a teenager in his homeland, showing smooth shooting and high basketball IQ.
+Stints with the Cavs and Brooklyn Nets gave him experience but few consistent minutes.
+Returning to Europe, he joined Zenit Saint Petersburg and evolved into the team's leader and captain.
+His game matured into that of a versatile forward and clutch performer.
+He guided Zenit to domestic and continental titles, becoming a pillar of Russian basketball.

 1981–1996